 In a print-rich preschool environment, preschoolers are exposed to a host of different materials geared at reading and writing.
 Not only are the materials readily available for little ones to access as they wish, but their use are encouraged on an organic level — their utilization comes naturally, through lessons and play.

-Providing a print rich environment gives children an opportunity to explore and interact with various types of print in a variety of ways.
 When preparing activities or classroom displays, think about print that is meaningful to the children in your class.
 One way to do this is with the use of environmental print.

 What is environmental print?

 Environmental print is everywhere – it is the print of everyday life: signs and logos, comics and catalogs, newspaper and road signs.
 There are a variety of fun and meaningful ways to bring environmental print into your lessons and classroom .. here are a few ideas!